bluewave-labs/verifywise/README.md

 npm install
 ```

-Create a .env file in the root directory:
+Go to the root directory:

 ```
-touch .env
+cd ..
 ```

 Copy the contents of .env.dev to the .env file.
 Make sure to change the JWT_SECRET variable to your liking.